boytpcm123/gitlab-ci-fastlane/README.md

 Here’s what this code does:

-1. Disable Automatically Code Signing, so you can use provisioning profile
+1. Disable Automatically Code Signing, so you can use the provisioning profile
 2. Set provisioning profile to build ad hoc
 3. Build scheme "YourScheme" with method "ad-hoc"